Are you a Canadian investor looking to invest in the US stock market?

 QCC.F ETF uses currency hedging to eliminate any volatility caused by changing currency exchange rates by hedging the performance of the US-listed equity securities to their Canadian dollar valuation.

-The fund comes with a 0.22% MER.
 The sector weighting of the fund shows that it allocates over half (50.63%) of its assets to the IT sector, 16.38% to the consumer discretionary industry, and 15.96% to the telecom sector.

 BMO NASDAQ-100 Equity Hedged To CAD Index ETF (ZQQ) is another massive Canada-listed fund that has been designed to replicate the performance of the NASDAQ-100 Index.